 During an online one-to-one tutorial, your tutor will assess your work for use of English and philosophical content, and exchange ideas and information on the issues you examined.

 Philosophy is relevant in the workplace, where critical reasoning and analytical rigour can provide balance to policy making, trouble-shooting, project management, and teamwork.

-These skills are invaluable for general problem-solving, conceptualisation, planning, realisation, teamwork, decision-making, and communication, and they are sought after by employers in manufacturing, marketing, advertising, film and television production, journalism, IT, the professions, education, and government departments.
+These skills are valued in manufacturing, marketing, advertising, media production, journalism, IT, the professions, education, sport, and government administration.

 Philosophy scrutinises the beliefs we hold about ourselves, our society, and the world, in an effort to seek answers concerning the limits to knowledge, the purpose of things, exercise of free will, choice of moral values, the possibility of democratic government, our duty to posterity, whether we are ultimately selfish, and how mind and body interact.